electro-framework/framework/subsystems/interfaces/Interfaces/Http/RouterInterface.md

       ]
     );

+#### Handling errors

+Exceptions thrown from a handler will backtrace through the routing tree and throught the handler pipeline until a handler catches them with a `try catch` block surrounding its "next" call.

+If a handler catches an exception, it can either re-throw it to be catched by a previous handler, or convert it to an HTTP response that travels back the pipeline.

+> Exception handlers **SHOULD NEVER** suppress exceptions and resume executing the handler pipeline.

 ### Route patterns

 Any iterable that exposes a set of keys and values is interpreted as a routing table.